5 from 25 votes

 • Preheat oven to 400 degrees.

-• In a large bowl, mix together 3 cans corn, ½ cup sour cream, ½ cup mayo, ½ cup Greek yogurt, ½ cup chopped cilantro, 1 tablespoon chili powder, 1 teaspoon garlic powder, 1 teaspoon cumin, 1 teaspoon each of salt and pepper, juice of 1 lime, 1 cup shredded pepper jack cheese, and ½ cup Parmesan cheese.
+• In a large bowl, mix together 3 cans corn, ½ cup sour cream, ½ cup mayo, ½ cup chopped cilantro, 1 tablespoon chili powder, 2 teaspoons cumin, 1 teaspoon garlic powder, 1 teaspoon salt, 1 teaspoon pepper, juice of 1 lime, and ½ cup grated parmesan cheese.

-• Pour corn mixture into a greased 9x13" casserole dish.
+• Pour mixture into a greased baking dish.

-• Sprinkle top with paprika, ½ cup chopped cilantro, and remaining lime juice.
+• Sprinkle top with ½ cup chopped cilantro, extra parmesan, and remaining lime juice.

 Notes